quale-quest/sql-mvc/README.md

 ## Licensing

-SQL-MVC is a commercial open source project, It is free as in speech but not free as in beer, but cheap as in peanuts.
+QualeQuest/SQL-MVC is a Dual-licensed, either under the AGPL 3 license, or for a fee, you can license under a commercial-friendly license, which lets you embed, modify, and redistribute QualeQuest/SQL-MVC with your commercial application, without having to open source your application.